 And the second is like, namely this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.
 (Mark 12:31)

 To understand what it means to love our enemies we must first seek to understand what it means to love ourselves.
 This is a verse that, although oft-quoted, is not widely understood.
 I can say that “I love myself,” but what do I mean exactly?
 Am I saying that I think I’m a swell guy?
-There are people who indeed think this about themselves but that only goes to show that they are good liars.
 Am I saying that I’m attractive?
-Then my love would be terribly shallow if that were the only reason.
+My love would be terribly shallow if that were the only reason.
 Maybe I love myself because of the life I live.
 I have a roof over my head, a bed to sleep in, and a number of luxuries many, unfortunately, do not have access to.
 If so, I would only say I love myself because I love what I have more.
 If all that were to be stripped away would I say the same?

 I do love myself, but that is not because I think I’m a good person.
 I can be a downright rotten person at times.
 I can be overly self-righteous, lazy, prideful, you name it, I’ve felt and done it.
 If this is so then it follows that loving our enemies does not mean that we should learn to think of them as good people.
 We can go a step further and say that I have done things that I look back on and deeply loathe and regret.
 Thus, I can rightly loathe the things my enemies have done.
 And, obviously, loving them does not mean we find them or the lives they live attractive or desirable.